-What are the motivations and benefits of excluding a stakeholder from the CIS?
+What are the motivations and benefits of excluding a stakeholder from the collaborative information management system?
 Do they outweigh the disadvantages?

 If exclusions are implemented, how do they take into consideration legitimacy concerns or power imbalances?

 Exclusion needs to be considered both at the level of data access and at the level of system architecture.
 Blanket sharing and access to all groups could be highly problematic because of the potential for compromised information and conflict.
 In particular, providing access to the public, the media, volunteer groups, or even NGOs can be an issue of great concern among emergency managers.
-Furthermore, including groups that are seen to warrant different levels of trust could undermine trust within the whole of the CIS and the information it provides.
-At the same time, it is important that a CIS is not set up in ways that routinely excludes potential stakeholders and local knowledge, as that could inscribe discrimination and injustice.
+Furthermore, including groups that are seen to warrant different levels of trust could undermine trust within the whole of the collaborative information management system and the information it provides.
+At the same time, it is important that such a system is not set up in ways that routinely excludes potential stakeholders and local knowledge, as that could inscribe discrimination and injustice.
 Also, excluding publics can generate mistrust and increase public activism.

-At the level of architecture, since a CIS, by nature, has to function on some sort of taxonomy and classification system, its ordering structures have the potential to sort responders and the public into specific categories of action, privilege, and responsibility in ways that might not work in every locale and context (social sorting).
+At the level of architecture – since a collaborative information management system, by nature, has to function on some sort of taxonomy and classification system – its ordering structures have the potential to sort responders and the public into specific categories of action, privilege, and responsibility in ways that might not work in every locale and context (social sorting).
 Standards can also make it difficult to see how to include a new stakeholder that does not cleanly fit into the present standards of practice, potentially leading to their exclusion and distrust.
 By consistently favouring one set of values/framings/voices over others, the system risks perpetuating value imbalances.
 Hence it is important to be aware and reflect on such risks and account for any exclusions and their resulting disadvantages and to allow enough flexibility in the system to be able to exclude and include unforeseen stakeholders.

 But trust and sense of relevance need a certain amount of structure to consistently emerge.
 While there is a need for bottom-up type interactions that acknowledge and engage with the local and national differences, there is also a need to provide some framework through which to exclude and include different stakeholders in ways that can encourage trust by their engagement with the system.